 Class Participation: Regular class attendance is expected.
 See the university policy regarding excused absences: https://catalog.ufl.edu/UGRD/academic-regulations/attendance-policies/.
+In-class work may occasionally be assigned.

-Homeworks: Problem sets will be regularly assigned throughout the semester.
+Homework: Problem sets will be regularly assigned throughout the semester.
 Late homework will generally not be accepted.

-Working in groups is allowed for homeworks and (usually strongly encouraged) for in-class activities, although if you do, discuss the problem/solution and then write your own answers without looking at the other students' paper.
+Working in groups is allowed for homework assignments and (usually strongly encouraged) for in-class activities, although if you do, discuss the problem/solution and then write your own answers without looking at the other students' paper.
 Each student is required to show all work and submit separate homework solutions; no emailed work.